codingABI/3dRotation/README.md

 | P9 | 0 | 96 | 0 |
 | P10 | 0 | -96 | 0 |

-To detect which side of a polygon is inner or outer all polygons (triangles or rectangles) are defined counterclockwise.
-These information will be used to decide which polygon is visible and needs to be drawon or not.
+To define which side of a polygon is inner or outer all polygons (triangles or rectangles) are defined counterclockwise.
+These information will be used to detect which polygon is visible and needs to be drawon or not.

 For example the polyon for point P1 to P4
 | rectangle | Order of points |